Cathedral of St. Mary of the Assumption (Fall River, Massachusetts): Architecture

 St. Mary's Cathedral was designed by prominent Brooklyn, New York church architect Patrick Keely in an “Early English” mode of the Gothic Revival style.
-He later designed St. Joseph (1880) and St. Patrick (1881-1889) churches in Fall River.
+He later designed St. Joseph (1880) and St. Patrick (1881–1889) churches in Fall River.
 The cathedral and the entire steeple are stonework composed of native granite.
 The naves are covered by a shingled roof.
 The building measures 126 by 76 ft and the spire rises to a height of 190 ft.
 The main entrance is set in a shallow gabled frontispiece.
 Above it on the main facade is a rose window in the main gable.

 The interior includes intricate woodwork, with some gilding above the sanctuary.
 The structure is divided into three naves by granite columns.
 The central nave rises above the side naves that flank it forming a clerestory that is lined with windows.
 It is capped by a hammer-beam ceiling that rises 90 ft above the floor.
 The oldest of the stained glass windows are located in the nave.
 They were created in Germany and installed in 1891.
 The chancel widows were created in Brooklyn and installed in 1915.
 The Lancet windows in the rear gallery were created in Boston and installed in 1952.

 The rectory was designed by the Boston architectural firm of Maginnis & Walsh.
 Like the cathedral, it was designed in the Gothic Revival style and its exterior is clad in granite.

+Organs

+Original Organ

+The first organ of St. Mary's Cathedral was built in 1952 by George Kilgen & Son of St. Louis Missouri.
+Designed by Charles Chadwick, it was built as opus 4309 and had 33 ranks, and 2,166 pipes.
+Two identical cases were built in the rear of the cathedral with the organ console being placed in the choir loft.
+The console had 3 manuals with drawknob stops.
+A chamber was added to the north side of the cathedral to house the swell division.
+After many years of use, the pipe organ was placed in storage with hopes someday the instrument could serve as the basis for a larger organ.
+It was replaced with a 3 manual Allen Organ, the speakers for it being placed in the pipe organ case(s).